jakepresent/RouteFinder/index.md

 seems to be associated with more challenging routes.

-#### Crimp, Jug, Knob & Pinch, Pocket, Sloper

-As you can see in the above view, there are different types of holds that are present in the difficulty categories.
-A **hold** is a rock climbing term for the places on the rock surface that are shaped in a way for a climber to attach themselves to the route and propel themselves higher.

-A **crimp** is a type of hold that consists of a small edge that can support the tips of a climber's fingers.
-**Jugs** are large, deep, concave holds that are relatively easy to grab with one or both hands.
-A **knob or pinch** hold can be "pinched" between a climber's fingers and thumb, and requires intense strength to grasp.
-**Pockets** are holes within a wall that a climber can use to insert their hand or fingers.
-**Slopers** are large, round holds that can be difficult to grip and do not have sharply defined edges.

 ### Climbing Skills Required

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/ternary_plots_rockclimbing/Dashboard2?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '1150' height = '650' scrolling='yes' ></iframe>